-PROTOCOL FOR THE TREATMENT OF HUMAN REMAINS, ANIMAL MORTUARY FEATURES, SACRED CEREMONIAL OBJECTS, AND OBJECTS OF NATIONAL OR TRIBAL PATRIMONY
+PROTOCOL FOR THE TREATMENT OF HUMAN REMAINS, FUNERARY OBJECTS, ANIMAL FUNERARY FEATURES, SACRED CEREMONIAL OBJECTS, AND OBJECTS OF NATIONAL OR TRIBAL PATRIMONY

-In the event human remains older than 50 years, or animal mortuary features, sacred ceremonial objects, and objects of national or tribal patrimony are encountered, the Protocol for the Treatment of Human Remains outlined below will be followed.
-The contractor shall adhere to the stipulations in the ASM BDA in the event that prehistoric or historic O'Odham funerary features are encountered on state, county, municipal, or private land, including halting all work within 100 ft of the encounter and notifying the HPO, the lead claimant Tribe (typically SRPMIC for projects located north of Baseline Road and GRIC for projects located south of Baseline Road), and ASM (per ARS §41-844 for encounters on state, county, or City land and ARS §41-865 for encounters on private land).
+In the event human remains older than 50 years, funerary objects, animal funerary features, sacred ceremonial objects, and objects of national or tribal patrimony are encountered, the Protocol for the Treatment of Human Remains outlined below will be followed.
+The contractor shall adhere to the stipulations in the ASM BDA in the event that prehistoric or historic O'Odham funerary features or animal funerary features are encountered on state, county, municipal, or private land, including halting all work within 100 ft of the encounter and notifying the HPO, the lead claimant Tribe (typically SRPMIC for projects located north of Baseline Road and GRIC for projects located south of Baseline Road), and ASM (per ARS §41-844 for encounters on state, county, or City land and ARS §41-865 for encounters on private land).
 Should any funerary feature identified as historic Yaqui be encountered on state or private land, the ASM Repatriation Office shall be notified, which will begin consultation with appropriate claimant.
-If remains that represent a cultural or archaeological tradition other than O'Odham, Hohokam, or Archaic are encountered on state, county, City, or private land, the ASM Repatriation Office shall be notified and initiate consultation with potential claimants.
-If human remains or an animal mortuary feature are encountered on federal land, human shall be made to the federal agency per the stipulations in the NAGPRA POA; disposition of the human remains and any associated funerary objects also shall follow the protocols identified in the NAGPRA POA.
+If remains that represent a cultural or archaeological tradition other than O'Odham, Hohokam, or Archaec are encountered on state, county, City, or private land, the ASM Repatriation Office shall be notified and initiate consultation with potential claimants.
+If human remains or an animal funerary feature are encountered on federal land, notification shall be made to the federal agency per the stipulations in the NAGPRA POA; disposition of the human remains and any funerary objects also shall follow the protocols identified in the NAGPRA POA.
 If agency consultation should delay recovery of the individual, the remains shall be secured in place behind a locked fence or gate, plating, and/or with stationed security personnel, as needed, until instruction for the recovery is issued by the lead claimant Tribe.

 Human remains shall be treated with dignity and respect at all times.
-All recovery shall follow accepted archaeological standards and comply with all applicable federal and state laws pertaining to the treatment and recovery of human remains.
+All recoveries shall follow accepted archaeological standards and comply with all applicable federal and state laws pertaining to the treatment and recovery of human remains.
 In general:

-- Recovery of human remains shall be conducted in private without visitors or observers. - No photographs shall be taken of the human remains or funerary objects. - Human remains and funerary objects shall be bundled in natural materials and escorted to an approved secure laboratory and documented in that location.
-Representatives of the lead claimant Tribe shall be provided the opportunity to view, in the laboratory, all items recovered in association with the funerary feature to identify funerary or sacred objects.

-- Documentation shall be nondestructive. - A Report of Remains (complete documentation of human remains and cultural objects) shall be prepared and submitted to ASM and all claimant Tribes per the requirements of the BDA.
+- Recovery of human remains shall be conducted in private without visitors or observers. - No photographs shall be taken of the human remains or funerary objects. - Human remains and funerary objects shall be bundled in natural materials and escorted to an approved secure facility and documented in that location.
+Representatives of the lead claimant Tribe shall be provided the opportunity to view, in the facility, all items recovered in association with the funerary feature to identify funerary or sacred ceremonial objects or objects of national or Tribal patrimony. - Documentation of human remains and funerary objects shall be nondestructive. - A Report of Remains (complete documentation of human remains and cultural objects) shall be prepared and submitted to ASM and all claimant Tribes per the requirements of the BDA.
 If a NAGPRA POA applies, documentation will be submitted consistent with the POA. - Disposition of human remains, funerary animal remains, funerary objects, sacred ceremonial objects, and objects of national or Tribal patrimony will be completed after the final report has been accepted or upon the schedule requested by the SRPMIC or GRIC THPO.